-To date we have not recorded any impairment charges on marketable securities related to other-than-temporary declines in market value.
-We would recognize an impairment charge when the decline in the estimated fair value of a marketable security below the amortized cost is determined to be other-than-temporary.
+A change in prevailing interest rates may cause the fair value of the investment to fluctuate.
+We do not recognize an impairment charge related to this type of fluctuation because the fluctuation is temporary and eliminated by the time an investment matures.
+We would recognize an impairment charge if and when we determine that a decline in the fair value below the amortized cost of an investment is other-than-temporary.
 We consider various factors in determining whether to recognize an impairment charge, including any adverse changes in the investees' financial condition, how long the fair value has been below the amortized cost and whether it is more likely than not that we would elect to or be required to sell the marketable security before its anticipated recovery.